Honors Degree Program

 At least four units of supervised Independent Study, EECS 199, H196, or other approved research, (usually taken a P/NP

-A breadth requirement, consisting of at least 3 upper division courses (totaling at least 10 units) taken for a letter
+A breadth requirement, consisting of at least 3 upper division courses (totaling at least 10 units) taken for a letter grade, outside the department.

 The breadth requirement courses may be taken in a single department, or in related departments if they address a